edykim/edykim.com/content/en/notes/cs11-intro-cpp/index.md

 ## What I've Learned
 {class="no-number"}

-I already familiar with the language a bit, so it was easy to follow the detail.
+I am familiar with the language a bit, so it was easy to follow the detail.
 The lecture explained some concepts deeply, which I enjoyed.
 The later tracks are mainly focused on the optimization and introduce the rules that I can utilize during the process.

 - Building process (preprocessor, compiler, and linker)
 - Basic of class and member functions